open-telemetry/oteps/text/0156-columnar-encoding.md

 ### Motivation

 As telemetry data becomes more widely available and volumes increase, new uses and needs are emerging for the OTLP
 ecosystem: cost-effectiveness, advanced data processing, data minimization.
-This OTEP aims to extend the OTLP protocol to better address them while maintaining the compatibility with the existing ecosystem.
+This OTEP aims to improve the OTLP protocol to better address them while maintaining the compatibility with the existing ecosystem.

 Currently, the OTLP protocol uses a "row-oriented" format to represent all the OTel entities.
 This representation works